yonasBSD/textpod/README.md

 ## Contributing

 Feel free to open issues and pull requests.
 I want to keep the code very simple and accessible to beginners.
-The goal is not to create another feature-rich notetaking app, but to keep it simple and fast.
+The goal is not to create another feature-rich note-taking app, but to keep it simple and fast.
 A "one big text file" idea is very powerful and I just want to make it slightly enhanced.